Buying a Property – Some Frequently Asked Questions

 Q. What is the completion date and how is this decided upon?

 A. The completion date is the date when the final purchase monies are paid over to the seller through their solicitor and ownership of the property passes to the buyer.
-More importantly it is the day when you the buyer can move in to your new home.
+More importantly it is the day when you, the buyer, can move in to your new home.
 The date is decided by agreement between the seller and the buyer.
-However your solicitor will usually advise you that he/she will require at least ten working days between exchange of contracts and completion to carry out other work that needs to be done to prepare for completion.
+However we will usually advise you that we will require at least ten working days between exchange of contracts and completion to carry out other work that needs to be done to prepare for completion.
 This will include getting the money from your lender.
 Many lenders require a period of up to ten working days to process the request for the release of the mortgage monies.

 Q. What is exchange of contracts?

 A. This is the point when a binding arrangement comes into force.
 Up to this point either the seller or the buyer can withdraw without any obligation or liability to the other party.
 The contract sets out amongst other things the agreed terms between the parties including a description of the property, the names of the sellers and the buyers and the price.
 There are two copies of the contract, one of which is signed by the sellers, the other by the buyer.
 When both buyer and seller are ready to proceed, the parties’ solicitors will arrange to “exchange contracts”.
 This is usually done on the telephone.
 When contracts are exchanged the agreed completion date is written in to both parts of the document.